J.P. Morgan Saves the Nation: Critical reception

 According to The Atlantic, J.P.
 Morgan Saves the Nation, along with Larson's other shows Superbia and Tick, Tick...
 Boom!, "opened and closed quickly, in out-of-the-way venues".
 The New York Times noted the piece's "intricate, even esoteric book...obviously the product of many hours of library research" and "peppy score in a post-modernist medley of musical voices".

+Reviews were mixed to negative, despite a positive review from Ben Brantley at The New York Times, and the show closed a week early.